exercism/clojure/docs/LEARNING.md

-Exercism provides exercises and feedback but can be difficult to jump into for those learning clojure for the first time.
+Exercism provides exercises and feedback but can be difficult to jump into for those learning Clojure for the first time.
 These resources can help you get
 started:

 ## References